Library: Policy

 (e) Transfers between agencies.
 When a service recipient changes provider agencies, within seven-calendar days of the transfer, the agency provides the new agency with a paper or electronic copy of the current home record and any health documents the Team requests.

 (f) Other provider records.
-The provider maintains service records that substantiate service provision, service recipient eligibility, and service outcomes.
+The provider maintains service records that substantiate service provision, service recipient eligibility, and outcome of services.

 (1) Records are maintained for a six-year period after OKDHS makes the final payment and all pending matters are closed.